2 Grandmothers Injured In Separate Minnesota Purse Snatching Attacks

 On Dec.
 22 across town, 85-year-old Angela Ferguson was also wrapping up a shopping trip.
 She was at Aldi on West Seventh Street in the parking lot.
 While in the store, her daughter, Jean Hyde, said Ferguson noticed two men eyeing her purse in the checkout line.
 Those same men would then be waiting for Ferguson in the parking lot.

-As she loaded her groceries into her car, Hyde said the men pulled up and tried wrestling the purse away from Ferguson.READ MORE: Hundreds Experiencing Homelessness In Minneapolis Suffering Through Extreme Weather
+As she loaded her groceries into her car, Hyde said the men pulled up and tried wrestling the purse away from Ferguson.READ MORE: Gathered Oaks: Minnesota's Popular Countryside Grain Bin Airbnb

 “He jumped back into his car and she went to follow him, and that’s when he shoved her down,” Hyde said.